A cluttered bedroom is such an energy leak.

-A little smart organization can flip that completely, and that same space will feel like a calm little headquarters where everything has a home and you can actually exhale.
+A little smart organization can flip that completely, and that same space will feel like a place where everything has a home and you can actually exhale.

 The ideas below work in apartments, rentals, and bigger houses where kids, pets, and laundry all compete for space.